-Carrie Fisher's Fans Want to Make Leia An Official Disney Princess
+Carrie Fisher's Fans Want to Make Leia an Official Disney Princess

 "Leia is a really strong, positive, awesome role model"+ READ ARTICLE

 Fans of Carrie Fisher have been mourning the actor and writer since her death on Dec.
-26 at age 60.
-From the thousands of tweets to parents dressing their daughters up as Princess Leia, her best known role.
+27 at age 60.
+From the thousands of tweets to parents dressing their daughters up as Princess Leia, her best-known role.

-Now a change.org petition is circling online asking Disney, which bought Lucasfilm in 2012, to officially crown Fisher’s Star Wars character as an official Disney Princess.
+Now there is a Change.org petition online asking Disney, which bought Lucasfilm in 2012, to officially crown Fisher’s Star Wars character as an official Disney Princess.

 “After the tragic lose of Carrie Fisher, we feel that it is only fitting for Disney to do away with the rule that an official Disney princess must be animated,” the petition addressing Disney CEO Bob Iger reads.
 “This would be a wonderful way to remember Carrie and a welcoming to one of Disney’s new properties that is beloved by millions.”